fpbattaglia/cookiecutter-data-science/docs/docs/index.md

 ├── README.md          <- The top-level README for developers using this project.
 ├── data
 │   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
+│   ├── intermediate        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
-│   └── raw            <- The original, immutable data dump.
+│   ├── raw            <- The original, immutable data dump.
-│
+│   └── metadata       <- all metadata to the project
 ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
 ├── models             <- Trained and serialized models, model predictions, or model summaries